Another Book of Nothing Chapters 20 - 24:

 Within and without you

-Inasmuch as the mechanics of our individual existence do not allow for the recognition of anything that cannot be perceived by our senses or mind, we have to conclude that the individual self simply does not exist in the absence of objects.
+So, inasmuch as the mechanics of our individual existence do not allow for the recognition of anything that cannot be perceived by our senses or mind, we have to conclude that a self as such simply does not exist in the absence of objects.
 If anything remains, it is emptiness, devoid of any characteristics at all.
-That emptiness is the Supreme Self, the inviolable space where our very consciousness - thoughts and feelings, the sensory perceptions that are the recognised universe, the experience of life and this very sense of being that constitutes an individual self - appear, and disappear.
-It is that space of timeless awareness that we usually call our mind, where all these phenomena appear but do not stay, the empty space that never becomes full or in any way affected or changed by all the infinite number of thoughts, feelings, memories or sense perceptions that appear to us to appear within it, then always disappear, leaving no trace at all.
+That total emptiness is the Supreme Self, the very essence of 'reality' and the inviolable space of pure consciousness where thoughts and feelings, all the sensory perceptions that make up the recognised universe, the experience of life, and this very sense of being that constitute an individual self, appear and disappear.
+It is that space of timeless awareness, where all these phenomena appear but do not stay, and thus have no intrinsic reality of their own - the empty space which, as that which we call 'mind', never becomes full or in any way affected or changed by any of the infinite number of thoughts, feelings, memories or sense perceptions that give rise to the sense of self within it but sooner or later disappear without fail, leaving not even the slightest whisper of any trace at all.

 The observer and his observation,